shtukaresearch/livepeer-data-geography/roles/orchestrator-delegate.md

 [Orchestrators](https://www.livepeer.org/orchestrate) are the node operators of the Livepeer Network.
 They provide GPU compute services — transcoding, AI, or [bring-your-own](https://forum.livepeer.org/t/pre-proposal-creative-industries-spe/2942) — in exchange for fees paid in ETH.

-Orchestrators also function as [LPT Delegates](https://www.livepeer.org/delegate), who may [vote in the DAO](https://docs.livepeer.org/orchestrators/guides/vote in the DAO) and [receive a share of LPT issuance](https://docs.livepeer.org/orchestrators/guides/configure-reward-calling#about-calling-reward) proportional to the share of LPT delegated to them by [Delegators][./investor-delegator.md].
+Orchestrators also function as [LPT Delegates](https://www.livepeer.org/delegate), who may [vote in the DAO](https://docs.livepeer.org/orchestrators/guides/vote) and [receive a share of LPT issuance](https://docs.livepeer.org/orchestrators/guides/configure-reward-calling#about-calling-reward) proportional to the share of LPT delegated to them by [Delegators](./investor-delegator.md).
 To attract delegated LPT, Delegates [offer a share](https://explorer.livepeer.org/accounts/0x4f4758f7167b18e1f5b3c1a7575e3eb584894dbc/orchestrating) of the rewards they receive from issuance as well as their compute fees back to delegators.
 Delegates must run a node, but they don't need to accept requests for compute services in order to vote or receive issuance.

 ## Scenarios